Frederick Kisch: Early life and education

-During his war service, he was wounded three times, and decorated with Distinguished Service Order for gallantry in action.
+During his war service, he was wounded three times, and decorated with the Distinguished Service Order for gallantry in action.
 He was also decorated by the government of France with the Croix de guerre with Palm.
 Due to his wounds, he was declared temporarily unfit for frontline service and was subsequently transferred to the Military Intelligence Corps, where he served for the rest of the war.
 He also served as general staff officer to General Sir George Macdonogh.
 During the war, he reached the rank of lieutenant-colonel.